 Traditions are so important for a family.
 They’re traditions that you’ll pass down to your own children as well.
 While we’ve only had one Christmas together in our own home in the last few years (the others were spent back home with family), we’re still in the process of creating our own traditions.
 I’m sure they’ll come after a few more holidays in our own home, but for now, these are the traditions we’ll have in our home.

 No offense to those of you who love fake Christmas trees, but I grew up going to our local Christmas tree farm as a family and picking one out each year.
-The me, it’s just not Christmas to pull a tree out of the attic, brush the dust off of it, and set it up in your living room.
+To me, it’s just not Christmas to pull a tree out of the attic, brush the dust off of it, and set it up in your living room.
 I will never give up my real tree and thankfully Zack feels the same way.
 So this will be a tradition that we keep in our home once we’re back living in New England.
-Right now, it’s a little more challenging being in Southern California since they’re version of a “Christmas tree farm” is a stand in the middle of the desert where they sell trees.
+Right now, it’s a little more challenging being in Southern California since their version of a “Christmas tree farm” is a stand in the middle of the desert where they sell trees.
 Totally not the same!
 So this will be something that will be very important to us once the baby is born and we’re in our long-term home.

 We never did this in my household growing up, but Zack and I tend to open the gifts that we buy each other on Christmas Eve rather than Christmas Day.
 Zack is the one who started this one simply because he was impatient that year.
 It was Christmas 2014, the only other Christmas we’ve spent in our own home together and it was the year he bought me my “engagement” ring.
 Out of nowhere, he approached me in the kitchen wanting to give me my gift so it then led to giving each other all the gifts we had purchased for one another.
 It’s nice because it gives us time to ourselves.
 Christmas Day is spent opening our gifts from family and friends over FaceTime or with them in person so Christmas Eve is more for us and our own gifts to each other.